AS0013/DatabaseProject_UCPH/README.md

 ```
 ## Database Setup in pgAdmin
 1) Open pgAdmin and connect to you PostgreSQL server.
-2) Create a new databade named 'DIS_test'.
+2) Create a new database named 'DIS_test'.
 3) Update the database configuration in 'database_setup.py' (line 6) and 'app.py' (line 8) with your PostgreSQL information.

 ## database_setup.py configs to perform in line 6